mtrimpe/authzen/api/authorization-api-1_0.md

 ## The Action Search API Request {#action-search-request}

-The Action Search request is a 3-tuple constructed of three previously defined entities:
+The Action Search request is an object consisting of the following entities:

 `subject`:
 : REQUIRED.
 The subject (or principal) of type Subject.